-On June 11th, 2015 the Company announced it has acquired a 100% interest in the Goldfinch claim within the north end of the property.
-Historical work completed on the Goldfinch mine includes underground development and production in 1902-1903 averaging 15.9 g/t gold and 4.3 g/t silver from 1,316 tonnes mined (B.C.
+On June 11th, 2015 the Company announced it has acquired from a third party vendor a 100% interest in a mineral claim within the north end of the property that covered a previous claim called the Goldfinch.
+Historical work completed on the Goldfinch mine crown grants includes underground development and production in 1902-1903 averaging 15.9 g/t gold and 4.3 g/t silver from 1,316 tonnes mined (B.C.
 Gov. Minfile).
 In 1980, Granges rehabilitated the underground workings of the Goldfinch mine and conducted a bulk sample from a vein averaging 0.45 metres in thickness and grading 44.7 g/t gold.
 Underground sampling of vein material includes 0.85 metres of 141.6 g/t gold.
+The reader is cautioned that the validity and completeness of historical technical and underlying crown grant title information has not been verified by a QP, and under NI43-101 the information cannot be relied upon and must be treated as historical in nature.

-On January 27, 2016, the Company announced that it has completed a soil geochemical survey on the Goldfinch claim.
-Results include soil samples containing up to 10.0 g/t gold, and greater than 100 ppb occurring approximately 200 metres in width that remains open in extent.
+On January 27, 2016, the Company announced that it has completed a soil geochemical survey with results including soil samples containing up to 10.0 g/t gold.

-On May 11, 2016, the Company announced that Explorex Resources Inc. has entered into an option agreement to acquire the Silver Dollar property.
+On May 11, 2016, the Company announced that Explorex Resources Inc. had entered an option agreement to acquire the Silver Dollar property, and Explorex conducted due diligence and reconnaissance surveys.
 Details of the option agreement can be found in Mineral Property Transactions.